mwarning/meshnet-lab/README.md

 Pro:
 - no need to modify existing routing protocol implementations
-- test the same binaries that are deployed
+- test the same code that is deployed

 Cons:
 - no discrete event simulation that can run faster than real time